morizotter/TouchVisualizer/README.md

 ## Customisation

-TouchVisualizer also has the ability to customise your touch events.
-Here is an example of what can be customised:
+TouchVisualizer also has the ability to customize your touch events.
+Here is an example of what can be customized:

 ```swift
 var config = Configuration()